Los Talibanes

-Los Talibanes, known to a lesser extant as Los Nortes, are a Mexican criminal organization based in San Luis Potosí and Zacatecas.
+Los Talibanes, known to a lesser extent as Los Nortes, are a Mexican criminal organization based in San Luis Potosí and Zacatecas.
 The name "Los Talibanes" is attributed to Iván Velázquez Caballero "El Talibán" or "El Z-50", who broke with Miguel Treviño Morales, "El Z-40", and allied himself with the Gulf Cartel to displace his former partner.

 History

 The leader of this group, Iván Velázquez Caballero, began his criminal career by stealing cars in Nuevo Laredo.
 At age 22 he was imprisoned in the La Loma penitentiary for vehicle theft and eventually began working for Hector Sauceda Gamboa.

 Upon release from prison, Velázquez Caballero became the cartel's regional boss in Nuevo Laredo and was eventually sent to the state of Zacatecas in 2007, where he reportedly had around 400 men at his beck and call.
 Velázquez Caballero was also a major financial operator and money launderer for Los Zetas.
 Unlike the original members of Los Zetas who joined the organization in the 1990s, Velázquez Caballero was not a former member of the Mexican Armed Forces.
 He started within the gangs of Nuevo Laredo before joining the Gulf Cartel as a member of Los L’s or the Lobos under Sauceda Gamboa aka El Karis before being integrated into Los Zetas.
 Velázquez Caballero is one of the few to ascend to the leadership of the group who is not a military deserter.
 As Velázquez Caballero ascended to Los Zetas, he changed his code name L-50 and his nickname to the El Talibán, a likely reference to the techniques of beheading carried out by Los Zetas and the Islamist group of the same name.